 Internal Grant Program

-|Dissertation grant program||Inactive||Dissertation research by Georgia State graduate students|
+|Dissertation Grant Program||Closed until August 2017||Dissertation research by Georgia State graduate students|

-|CDC/Georgia State Seed award program||Inactive||Seed funding for social and behavioral collaborative research between CDC and Georgia State investigators|
+|CDC/Georgia State Seed award program||Closed until 2018||Seed funding for social and behavioral collaborative research between CDC and Georgia State investigators|

 Notification of Award:

 - The Notification of Award (NOA) is sent initially via email to the awardee and whomever they designate to assist them (identified on their application) are both copied on the notification.

 - The NOA will specify the next steps to be taken by the awardee and whomever they designate to assist them.

 After Notification of Award and Prior to Start Date of Award:

 - Compliance requirements: The awardee is responsible for submitting all compliance protocol applications and obtaining official approval before they will be given access to their internal grant funds.
 Specifically, compliance approvals must be obtained for use of human subjects (IRB), animal subjects (IACUC), bio-hazardous and/or hazardous materials, including radiation (IBC or Biosafety) in these projects.
 Compliance approvals can take up to 8-weeks, therefore awardees should submit their protocol applications to the appropriate office as soon after receiving the NOA as possible.
 The awardee must send a copy of their official compliance approval letter to URSA (firstname.lastname@example.org) as soon as it is received before their internal grant funds will be released.
 Awardees should also note that certain online training is required along with the application for compliance approvals (e.g. CITI IRB, IACUC, etc.).